National Disability Insurance Scheme

 Provides information on current and past Early Childhood Intervention services and supports provided by the Department of Social Services, the Department of Education and the Department of Health and Aged Care.

-This service provides improved mental health outcomes for children and young people, and their families.
+This service provides improved mental health outcomes for children, young people and their families.

 ILC provides funding to organisations to deliver projects in the community that support all people with disability, regardless of whether or not they are eligible for the National Disability Insurance Scheme.